kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 		\mathbf{X}^T\mathbf{y} = \begin{bmatrix} 36.5 \\ -36.0 \end{bmatrix}
 	\end{array}

 Notice what these matrices imply (remembering that the vectors in the matrices have been centered).
 The :math:`\mathbf{X}^T\mathbf{X}` matrix is a scaled version of the covariance matrix of :math:`\mathbf{X}`.
 The diagonal terms show how strongly the variable is correlated with itself, which is the variance, and always a positive number.
 The off-diagonal terms are symmetrical, and represent the strength of the relationship between, in this case, :math:`x_1` and :math:`x_2`.
-What would the off-diagonal terms be for uncorrelated variables?
+The off-diagonal terms for two uncorrelated variables would be a number close to, or equal to zero.

 The inverse of the :math:`\mathbf{X}^T\mathbf{X}` matrix is particularly important - it is related to the standard error for the model parameters - as in: :math:`\mathcal{V}\{\mathbf{b}\} = \left( \mathbf{X}^T\mathbf{X} \right)^{-1} S_E^2`.